If you’ve been charged with domestic violence in Houston, Texas, a conviction in Houston can have severe consequences.

 It is important to note that even if you did not intend to hurt the victim, you can still be charged with domestic violence in Texas.
 For example, if you accidentally hit your spouse while swinging your arm during an argument, you could be charged with assault.

 In Texas, “family or household members” include:

 - Foster children

 - People who live together or have previously lived together

-You can also be charged with domestic violence even if you are in a romantic dating relationship and have never lived together.
+You can also be charged with domestic violence in Texas even if you are in a romantic dating relationship and have never lived together.
 It is important to seek legal advice if you are facing domestic violence charges, as the consequences can be severe and long-lasting.

 Criminal Penalties for Domestic Violence in Texas